KazuCocoa/design-document-template/README.md

 Design Document Template for Me

-This document help people understand target project.
+This document help to understand what target project would like to do.

 - Why do you do in this project ?
 - How do you do in this project ?